iobroker-community-adapters/ioBroker.hue/README.md

 ### __WORK IN PROGRESS__
 * (foxriver76) do not set invalid states on unknown group updates
+* (foxriver76) only use push connection if ssl is configured

 ### 3.9.5 (2023-07-31)
 * (foxriver76) fixed crash case